MwauratheAlex/python_scripts/README.md

 Running the script runs all these commands.

 ## 2. merge_pdf.py
-This script will merge several pdf files to form one file
+This script will merge several pdf files to form one file.